broadinstitute/cromwell/docs/Configuring.md

           }
         }

-        # Freeze scan configuration.
+        # Metadata freezing configuration.
 This controls the intervals at which the `CarboniteWorkerActor` looks for terminal
         # workflows to carbonite.
 All of these entries are optional and default to the values shown below.
 Any supplied
         # values will be sanity checked: intervals must be durations, max greater than initial, multiplier must
         # be a number greater than 1.
-        freeze-scan {
+        metadata-freezing {
+          # How often Cromwell should check for metadata ready for freezing.
+Set the `initial-interval` value to "Inf" to
+          # turn off metadata freezing.
+The default value is currently "Inf".
-          initial-interval = 5 seconds,
+          initial-interval = Inf
-          max-interval = 5 minutes,
+          max-interval = 5 minutes
           multiplier = 1.1

+          # Only freeze workflows whose summary entry IDs are greater than or equal to this value:
+          minimum-summary-entry-id = 0

+          # Output log messages whenever freezing activity is started or completed.
+          debug-logging = true
         }

         # Metadata deletion configuration.